S. H. Foulkes: Group analysis

 He moved to Exeter in 1939 where he became a psychoanalyst in a large psychiatric practice and conducted his first group-analytic psychotherapy group.
 He was called up in autumn 1940 and at the same time hit upon the idea of asking patients gathered in the waiting room to free-associate.
 He was posted in the rank of major to the Military Neurosis Centre at Northfield in 1942 where he took part in developing a range of innovative treatments, many of them group based, and pioneered both group analytic and therapeutic community methods.

 After the War he resumed his psychoanalytic practice and analytic groups in his private practice.
 Once recognised as a training analyst by the Freudian B Group at the London Institute he was appointed to St Bartholomew's Hospital where he worked until his retirement in 1963 alongside his practice in individual psychoanalysis and group analysis.
 He continued in private practice after his retirement.

 Foulkes had interests in neurology, psychiatry, sociology, and psychology.
 His work with groups at Northfield Hospital (UK) contributed to his founding of the Group Analytic Society (GAS) in 1952 in London and attracting an international membership.
 He was later instrumental in starting the Institute of Group Analysis (IGA) in 1971 for training practitioners.
 Both the GAS and the IGA have spawned numerous related professional associations and training bodies in the UK and several other countries.
-There are now trainings in Scandinavia, Germany, Italy, Greece, Ireland, Portugal and Russia as well as a number of training centres in the UK.
+There are now trainings in Scandinavia, Germany, Italy, Greece, Ireland, Poland, Portugal and Russia as well as a number of training centres in the UK.

 Foulkes regarded groups as basic to human existence, all individuals being born into social groups (families, cultures, societies) that shape the lifespan continuously in conscious and less conscious ways.
 As a form of psychotherapy, Group analysis, values communication and relationship, dialogue and exchange.
 It privileges the analysis of current relationships and dynamics within the group as the focus of psychotherapeutic work.

 For friends and family he used the nickname 'Michael'.
 S. H. Foulkes died suddenly, during a seminar, from a coronary thrombosis in 1976, aged 77.